 How the school develops its overall teaching and adapts its curriculum

 We expect all our pupils to make excellent progress.
 To make this happen, our teachers are made aware of the needs of all pupils through a register of their additional needs and, where relevant, a Pupil Profile or Personal Provision Plan (PPP).

-These are completed in discussions with pupils, parents and staff to inform teachers about specific needs and strategies that can help individuals within the classroom.
+These PPPs and Profiles are completed in discussions with pupils, parents and staff to inform teachers about specific needs and strategies that can help individuals within the classroom.
 These help the teachers plan for successful learning experiences for all pupils.
+Staff have their own individual one-page profile booklet for each child with SEN needs for their personal use in planning and teaching and learning.
 Therefore, pupils feel challenged and supported to make progress.

 All lessons are planned with clear learning objectives and achievable outcomes, designed to meet individual learning needs.